tlg-22-08-sde-7/MetalQuest-T3-Capstone/README.md

 "Our highest priority is to satisfy the customer through early and continuous delivery of valuable software."

 #### What would you add or change if you had more time?
+I would add Music/Sound Effects, Settings menu, and a better looking Splash screen.

 #### Code Review